Unified Optimization of Source Weights and Transfer Quantities in Multi-Source Transfer Learning: An Asymptotic Framework: Theoretical Characterization of Optimal Source Weights and Transfer Quantities

 \subsection{Multi-Source Transfer Learning}

 In this subsection, we first present the expression of the K-L measure in the multi-source setting, as stated in Theorem \ref{thm:Weighted_multi_source}.
-By minimizing this expression, we derive a method to compute the optimal source weights, and present practical algorithms for real-world multi-source transfer learning and multi-task learning scenarios in Algorithm~\ref{alg:ours_algorithm} and Algorithm~\ref{alg:multi_task_alternating}.
+By minimizing this expression, we derive a method to compute the optimal source weights and analyze its computational complexity.
+Moreover, we provide an interpretation of the theoretical result that using all available samples is optimal when the weights are adjustable.